Kalashnikov Concern: Kalashnikov Concern

 On 13 August 2013, Izhmash and Izhmekh (formerly Izhevsk Mechanical Plant) merged, with the new concern named Kalashnikov Concern.
 Thanks to the merger, Kalashnikov Concern is Russia's largest and most important arms manufacturer.

 In July 2014, Kalashnikov Concern was sanctioned by the United States and the European Union as a result of the Russian annexation of Crimea and Russian military intervention in Ukraine.
 Since Europe and the United States were the largest customers of the concern's civilian firearms, the concern was forced to rethink its marketing strategy.
 The concern opened five new markets and started selling its civilian firearms to ten new foreign countries, which helped the concern make up for its losses.

 In the same year, Kalashnikov Concern has presented "Strategy 2020", which includes technical re-equipment and production modernization.
 When implemented, the project will qualitatively improve production technology and greatly reduce running costs and energy consumption while also improving working conditions and overall productivity.

 On 9 February 2017, Rostec's management board gave permission to transfer Kalashnikov Concern to private investors.
 As of now, Rostec owns 26% of the concern while private investors own 74%.

-In 2022, the Concern had reportedly achieved a 40% record yearly increase in weapons production for domestic needs and for export and also completed one licensed production agreement.